 How Do You Improve Your NPS?

-There is no shortcut to improving Net Promoter Score.
-Go underwater to look at the iceberg, understand the “why” behind the score.
+There is no shortcut to improving your Net Promoter Score.
+Go underwater to look at the iceberg, and understand the “why” behind the score.
 Learn to love unhappy customers’ feedback.
 And make the most of the Net Promoter System.